 Vitex negundo ‘Heterophylla’ (Cut-Leaved Chaste Tree) [15 Seeds]

-Germination Information: I recommend these seeds for experienced seed-starters only, because they may require some patience and experimentation.
-The easiest approach is to sow the seeds about 1/4″ deep in fall to early winter, setting them outdoors in a spot protected from mice so they can get a chilling period and then germinate when conditions are right in spring.
+Germination Information: I recommend these for experienced seed-starters only, because they may require some patience and experimentation.
+The easiest approach is to sow the seeds about 1/4 inch deep in fall to early winter, setting them outdoors in a spot protected from mice so they can get a chilling period and then germinate when conditions are right in spring.
+(The winter-sowing method can work well.)

 If you sow after December, set the pot in a plastic bag in your refrigerator for about 3 months before moving it to a warm, bright place for germination.
 (Remove the bag if the pot will be exposed to any direct sun.)